 When you mention the word “DUI,” what’s the first thing that you think of?
 For most people, it’s driving while drunk.
 However, DUI charges aren’t limited to just alcohol intoxication, but any form of inebriation that could impact your ability to drive safely.
 One of the fastest-growing threats of intoxication on the roads today is driving while under the influence of drugs, and today, DUID charges can carry extremely heavy, even life-changing penalties if you are found guilty in court.

 Have you been arrested and charged with driving under the influence of drugs?
-If so, you should not hesitate to contact a Kansas City DUI attorney as soon as possible.
+If so, you should not hesitate to contact a Kansas City criminal defense attorney as soon as possible.
 At Rokusek Stein Law, LLC, we understand how difficult DUI charges can be for you and your loved ones, and we work hard to help you successfully navigate your case with confidence.
 We have more than 30 years of combined practice experience on all court levels, and have helped numerous clients obtain a successful outcome after their arrest.
 We believe every client deserves top-quality representation for their trial, and we tailor our strategy to meet your needs and offer you the dedicated, quality defense you’re looking for.

 If you have been accused of driving under the influence of drugs, call Rokusek Stein Law, LLC today by dialing (913) 583-0465 to request a free consultation!